Cal-Rex/milestone-project-4-fly-movement-library/TESTING.md

 - _allows users to keep track of movements they are focusing on developing, or keeping as a handy reference_
     - bookmarks feature allows movements to be readily avialable to users

-- ~_allows users to diversify their training with recommended alternatives_~
-    - not implemented in this version

-- ~_allows users to record their own notes and data pertaining to a specific movement_~
-    - not implemented in this version

 - _allows admins to see how many people use the app_
     - features supplied by django